 PHH Mortgage Transparency

-This lines up with several consumer reviews that broadly describe the lender as uncommunicative and disorganized.
+We were concerned about several consumer reviews that broadly describe the lender as uncommunicative and disorganized.
 Since the end of 2012, this lender accumulated nearly 3,300 complaints on the Consumer Financial Protection Bureau’s Complaint Database, and the Better Business Bureau assigned PHH Mortgage a letter grade of “C.”

 In 2018, the lender was ordered to pay $45 million to settle claims brought against it by 50 attorneys general “for alleged misconduct related to its servicing of single-family residential mortgages.”